sohailmahmud/notes/graphql/graphql.md

 > In the same way that the URLs of a resource-based API provided a globally unique key, the id field in this system provides a globally unique key.

 > If the backend uses something like UUIDs for identifiers, then exposing this globally unique ID may be very straightforward!
 If the backend doesn't have a globally unique ID for every object already, the GraphQL layer might have to construct this.
 Oftentimes, that's as simple as appending the name of the type to the ID and using that as the identifier; the server might then make that ID opaque by base64-encoding it.

+### Server-side Batching & Caching

+GraphQL is designed in a way that allows you to write clean code on the server, where every field on every type has a focused single-purpose function for resolving that value.
+However without additional consideration, a naive GraphQL service could be very "chatty" or repeatedly load data from your databases.

+This is commonly solved by a batching technique, where multiple requests for data from a backend are collected over a short period of time and then dispatched in a single request to an underlying database or microservice by using a tool like Facebook's DataLoader.